minasmz/Persian-POSTagger-with-LSTM/README.md

 I have trained the model on [Hamshahri corpus](http://dbrg.ut.ac.ir/Hamshahri/) and have tested on it, and get the glove file from [here](https://github.com/HaniehP/PersianNER) to train.

 In second commit I added makeCompatible.py which normalize persian text.
-I used [this code](https://github.com/JKhakpour/virastar.py/blob/master/virastar.py) and slightly have changed it for tokenizing and normalizing input text. you can put your arbitrary input text in user.text and call model_evaluation.py and get word/POS-tag format of your input.
+I have used [this code](https://github.com/JKhakpour/virastar.py/blob/master/virastar.py), and slightly have changed it for tokenizing and normalizing input text. you can put your arbitrary input text in user.txt file, and call model_evaluation.py and get word/POS-tag format of your input.